beckyjackson/iedb-protein-tree/README.md

 ### Protein and Molecule Trees

 The process generates the protein tree from various tabular inputs and merges with the legacy non-peptide tree to create the molecule tree.
-The necessary dependencies that **must be manually updated** are:
+The necessary dependencies that **must be manually added** are:

 * `dependencies/parent_protein.tsv` assignments of proteins referenced in the IEDB and their parent proteomes
 * `dependencies/source_parent.tsv` assignments of all sources to reference proteins from the reference proteomes